-An easy authentic Alfredo sauce, this Butter & Cream Sauce uses light cream and can be made in under 10 minutes.
-The best cream sauce for tortellini or classic fettuccine and makes a great quick weeknight meal for the whole family!
+A simple light cream sauce for pasta, this Butter & Cream Sauce uses table or light cream and can be made in under 10 minutes!
+This is the best cream sauce recipe for tortellini or classic fettuccine and makes a great quick weeknight meal for the whole family!

-Many recipes will tell you to use heavy cream.
-My cream sauce recipe was taught to me and inspired by an Italian chef at local "osteria" that my husband and I literally ate at once a week as newlyweds.
+The aforementioned Italian chef owned a local "osteria" that my husband and I literally ate at once a week as newlyweds.
 While the restaurant is sadly no longer there, I am so grateful to have learned the secret to an authentic butter and cream sauce.
-The secret?

 Regardless —light cream is the key to a great cream sauce for pasta.